Our Mission

 General

-A: Yes, we had the review board of the University of Innsbruck review and approve the project (ref: 78/2023).
+Yes, we had the review board of the University of Innsbruck review and approve the project (ref: xx/20xx).

-A: Please email us at email@woccap.com or contact the project coordinators directly.
+Please send an email to info@greengapproject.com or contact the project coordinators directly.

 Coordinators